Vendicated/Vencord/README.md

 - BlockKeywords by catcraft
 - BlockKrsip by D3SOX
 - BypassDND by Inbestigator
+- ChannelTabs by TheSun, TheKodeToad, keifufu, Nickyux
 - CleanChannelName by AutumnVN
 - ClientSideBlock by Samwich
 - ColorMessage by Kyuuhachi
 - CommandPalette by Ethan
 - CopyUserMention by Cortex and castdrian
-- CustomAppIcons by Happy Enderman and SerStars
 - CustomSounds by ScattrdBlade
 - CuteAnimeBoys by ShadyGoat
 - CuteNekos by echo